 Shelly was older than Jim and I and was an avid fan of Busby Berkely and old movies from the thirties.
 I don’t think that I had much awareness of some of the classic movies of that era.
 I knew who Groucho Marx was because he had a television show, but I had not really seen all the Marx brothers movies at that time.
 I don’t think I had really heard of Mae West until then.
 Shelly turned me on to a whole new era of film making and gave me some appreciation of these earlier films.

 Living in a house with room mates can be stressful.
 There are always fights about dishes being left in the sink or someone not pulling their weight or paying for their share.
 Jim and I finally moved to a small one bedroom apartment on 14th Street.
 I had a Bell and Howell “sound-o-film” super-8 camera and have some footage of a Christmas with Jim on 14th Street and a Halloween there.

 Most of the furniture in the apartment on 14th Street came from what was salvaged by Jim from the San Francisco sidewalks.
 People would often just put their discarded couch or table out on the sidewalk and others would collect it for their own.
 One of our coffee tables was nothing more than a huge spool that had contained some sort of telephone or other wire in another incarnation.
 A couple of pieces may have been bought at Purple Heart or Goodwill.
 One of the only things that was bought new was our big queen size waterbed.

 Jim and I had two cats.
 Sadie and Psychedelic.
-There was another cat named Blacky at some point but that might have actually belonged to Louise.
+There was another cat named Blacky at some point but that might have actually belonged to Leslie.
 Jim and I also had some gerbils.